abandisch/gym-tracker-app/README.md

 ## MVP Feedback

 Feedback on the app has been positive - from a usability and design perspective, the app has been well received.
-The only negative feedback was due to not being able to edit or delete exercises and/or sets, when a typo was accidentally made, which made tracking the rest of the exercise sets difficult.
+The only negative feedback was due to not being able to edit or delete exercises, when a typo was accidentally made.
 However this functionality was not included in the MVP.

 ## MVP App Screenshots - Mobile View